Economy of Egypt: 2008 financial crisis

-The 2008 financial crisis followed closely by the global food crisis presented Egypt with significant economic challenges, but it also prompted more integrated policy reforms.
-Policymakers responded quickly to mitigate the impacts of these shocks, notably adjusting monetary and fiscal policies as well as regulatory frameworks.
+The 2008 financial crisis followed closely by the global food crisis hit Egypt hard, but also prompted more coordinated policy reform.
+Policymakers moved quickly, adjusting monetary and fiscal policy along with regulatory rules.
 A moderate Financial crisis took hold, partly fueled by fear of widespread panic selling, leading to declines in stock and bond markets and increases in nominal interest rates.

-Egypt’s population, concentrated within a narrow strip along the Nile River, primarily worked in the services, agriculture, and industrial sectors, with about one-third directly involved in farming.
+Egypt's population, concentrated within a narrow strip along the Nile River, primarily worked in the services, agriculture, and industrial sectors, with about one-third directly involved in farming.
 The unemployment rate increased from 10.3% in FY2004 to 11.2% in 2005, exacerbated by the privatization efforts that led to job losses in public enterprises.
 Private sector employment grew at a faster pace than the public sector.

 In response to rising food prices, the Egyptian government, led by President Mubarak, implemented a pay rise of up to 30% for government and public sector workers in 2008.
 This was part of an effort to strengthen food security for low-income citizens and to balance wages with prices.
 The decision to double the originally proposed 15%-20% pay rise came as widespread discontent over inflation could lead to social unrest.

 The consumer price index (CPI) inflation rate reached 15.8% in March 2008, with food price inflation much higher at 23.7%.
 These high inflation figures particularly impacted Egypt's poor and low-income citizens, who spent a large portion of their income on food.
 By April 2008, food inflation reached 22%, making it clear that inflation as measured by the headline CPI did not capture the struggles of the majority of the population, who were enrolled in food ration programs.

 Amid these economic pressures, in April 2009, Egypt was concerned about the return of 500,000 Egyptian laborers from Gulf states, which would have further complicated its economic recovery efforts.